 To make your life easier and get you started in paintball quickly, we created the list below of the best paintball guns of 2018.
 The list begins with paintballs considered by us and other paintballers as professional level paintball guns.
 This list isn’t just for beginners, but it’s perfect for finding your first paintball gun or upgrading once you get some pro-level skills.

 We chose our guns based on public opinion and overall quality.
-The top or best of anything can't be defined by price, so we didn't consider cost when compiling our list.
+The top or best of anything can’t be defined by budget, so we didn’t consider budget when compiling our list.
 Some of the paintball guns may be more affordable than others, but we listed them in order based on how well the gun performs.
-We think you'll find most of the paintball guns on the list fall in the budget-friendly category as well, mostly.
+We think you’ll find most of the paintball guns on the list fall in the budget-friendly category as well, mostly.

 Top Paintball Guns

 Pro quality paintball guns tend to be more expensive than entry level markers.
 That said, our list is ranked based on quality and the opinions of people that use these paintball guns for or competition.

 - SL5 INLINE REGULATOR IN GRIP FRAME

 This gun weighs about two-pounds and performs quietly without jamming or popping paintballs before you get ready to fire one off.
 It features some bonus items like adjustable velocity and a bigger LCD screen to make programming easier.
 It’s easy to clean, and you don’t need to send it off for repairs like many other paintball guns.